Madsn/py/README.md

     * Call object methods
     * Get object attributes
     * Call builtins and operators with convenient wrappers
-1. A means of running Python in a simnple distributed context using all the well-known strengths of Erlang (fault-tolerance, scalability, concurrency, soft real-time, etc.).
+1. A means of running Python in a simple distributed context using all the well-known strengths of Erlang (fault-tolerance, scalability, concurrency, soft real-time, etc.).